![]() |

 unit or an agency or instrumentality thereof,

-(E) any covenant not to compete (or other arrangement to the extent
+(E) any covenant not to compete (or other arrangement to the

-portion thereof, and
+business or substantial portion thereof, and

 (F) any franchise, trademark, or trade name.